jose-rk2la/makerspace-dps/README.md

-# makerspace-dps
+# Auburn Makerspace - Digital Prototyping Lab (DPS)
-all code relevant to dps in makerspace
+This repository holds the  code and tutortials to all things relating to the Auburn Digital Prototyping Lab (DPS).